mmistakes/minimal-mistakes/README.md

 theme: minimal-mistakes-jekyll
 ```

-Run Bundler:
+Then run Bundler to install the theme gem and dependencies:

 ```bash
 bundle install
 ```

-## Usage

-For detailed instructions on how to configure, customize, add content, and more read the [theme's documentation](https://mmistakes.github.io/minimal-mistakes/docs/quick-start-guide/).

-**Note:** Gem version of the theme requires Jekyll v3.3+ and is not supported with sites hosted with [GitHub Pages](https://pages.github.com/).
-You can still use the theme on GitHub Pages, you'll just need to install using the old "[repo fork method](https://mmistakes.github.io/minimal-mistakes/docs/installation/)".
+To update the theme run `bundle update`.

 ---